pankaj-990/market-insight-dashboard/docs/combined.md

 # Expected stdout (abridged):
 # === Analysis for ^NSEI (as of latest) ===
-# Using cached data from NSEI_ohlc.csv
+# Using cached data from NSEI_ohlc.parquet
 # TECHNICAL ANALYSIS SUMMARY
 # ...
 # RSI 14: 62.67 (Neutral)